Antot-12/Spekulus/documentation.md

 - **ARIA Attributes**: Use `aria-label` for icon-only buttons to provide a text description.
 The ShadCN UI components used in this project handle many ARIA attributes automatically.
 - **Focus Management**: Ensure all interactive elements have clear `focus-visible` styles (the default blue ring).
 Custom components should maintain this behavior.
 - **Keyboard Navigation**: All interactive elements should be reachable and operable via the keyboard.
+- **Responsiveness**: The site is designed to be fully responsive using Tailwind CSS's mobile-first breakpoint system (`sm`, `md`, `lg`, `xl`).
+Flexbox and Grid are used extensively to create fluid layouts.

 ### 13. Asset & Image Handling

 - **Storage**: All uploaded files are stored in the `files` table in the database as `bytea` (binary data).
 - **Serving**: Files are served via the `/api/images/[id]` route, which retrieves the binary data from the database.
+- **Reusability**: Because files are stored in a central table, they can be reused across multiple components and content types without re-uploading.
+The Admin Panel includes a `FilePickerDialog` modal that allows content editors to select an existing file instead of uploading a new one.
 - **Formats**: While the system accepts any file type, it's recommended to use optimized web formats like **WebP** for images and **PDF** for documents.
 - **Naming**: File naming should be descriptive and use hyphens instead of spaces (e.g., `creator-profile-anton.webp`).